George Pérez: Early career

 Pérez's first involvement with the professional comics industry was as artist Rich Buckler's assistant in 1973, and he made his professional debut in Marvel Comics' Astonishing Tales #25 (Aug.
 1974) as penciler of an untitled two-page satire of Buckler's character Deathlok, star of that comic's main feature.
 Soon Pérez became a Marvel regular, penciling a run of "Sons of the Tiger", a serialized action-adventure strip published in Marvel's long-running Deadly Hands of Kung Fu magazine and authored by Bill Mantlo.
 He and Mantlo co-created the White Tiger (comics' first Puerto Rican superhero), a character that soon appeared in Marvel's color comics, most notably the Spider-Man titles.

 Pérez came to prominence with Marvel's superhero-team comic The Avengers, starting with issue #141.
 In the 1970s, Pérez illustrated several other Marvel titles, including Creatures on the Loose, featuring the Man-Wolf; The Inhumans; and Fantastic Four.
 Writer Roy Thomas and Pérez crafted a metafictional story for Fantastic Four #176 (Nov.
 1976) in which the Impossible Man visited the offices of Marvel Comics and met numerous comics creators.
 While most of Pérez' Fantastic Four issues were written by Roy Thomas or Len Wein, it would be a Fantastic Four Annual where he would have his first major collaboration with writer Marv Wolfman.
 Pérez drew the first part of writer Jim Shooter's "The Korvac Saga", which featured nearly every Avenger who had joined the team up to that point.
 Shooter and Pérez introduced the character of Henry Peter Gyrich, the Avengers' liaison to the United States National Security Council in the second chapter of that same storyline.
 Writer David Michelinie and Pérez created the Taskmaster in The Avengers #195 (May 1980).

+Around this period, Pérez also contributed work for Marvel UK, most notably on the Wolverine story "At the Sign of the Lion".
+The story was written in 1978 by Jo Duffy and penciled by Ken Landgraf, with Pérez providing the inks—his first credited inking work for Marvel.
+The completed story was published the following year in Marvel Comic #335 (March 1979).